bolwerk-b/Final-Project/README.md

 5. Description of accuracy scores

 For those cases where we have employed the Linear Regression Model we have used R-square as a metric for accuracy.
 We chose 3 countries a models for Linear Regression with R-square values of 0.91 for the best fitted dataset.
-For cases where we employed RandomForest Regression we used RMSE and mean relative error as an indicator of accuracy.
+For cases where we employed RandomForest Regression we used R-squared, RMSE and mean relative error as an indicator of accuracy.
 Currently, the mean relative error for the entire dataset is ~11%.

 ## Dashboard